suzannamoran/suzannamoran/README.md

 👩‍💻 Building a varied skillset and gaining experience with different tools and softwares within UNC Computer Science + Social Good's Education team, leading to a social good project next semester

+🕸 Implementing JavaScript server-side and client-side scripting on my personal portolio

 <!--
 **suzannamoran/suzannamoran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.